Home Computer Network Physical Structures of Network

 by anupmaurya

-In this article, you’ll learn about the Physical Structures of networks, Types of Connection, and Physical typologies.
+In this article, you’ll learn about the Physical Structures of networks, Types of Connection, and Physical typologies along with advantages and dis-advantages.

 In physical structures, we need to define some network attributes.